 Is there any tax benefit on purchasing Health Insurance?

 Are Maternity/Pregnancy related expenses covered under Health Insurance plans?

 Does health insurance cover diagnostic charges like X- ray, MRI or ultrasound?

 Yes, health insurance covers the cost of all diagnostic tests including X-rays, MRIs, blood tests, and so on as long they are associated with the patient’s stay in the hospital for at least one night.
-Any diagnostic tests which have been prescribed in the OPD are generally not covered by a medical insurance policy.
+However, any diagnostic tests which have been prescribed in the OPD are generally not covered by a medical insurance policy.

 What do you mean by waiting period in health insurance?

 The second kind of waiting period is applicable to pre-existing illnesses.
 Under this waiting period, if you are suffering from critical illness, or if you have undergone any surgery recently, and if you need hospitalization, you won't be covered for the same.
 This waiting period can last for 2 to 4 years.
 And lastly, there is an illness-specific waiting period which only applies to certain medical conditions and diseases.

 Are there any waiting periods when my expenses will not be settled, in case of a contingency?